stephanniec/stepholio/_posts/2017-03-17-MotorControl.markdown

   </div>
 </div>
 <br>
-This video shows how the motor behaves when a -100% duty cycle and a 100% duty cycle are sent to the PIC32 sequentially.
+This video shows how the motor behaves when a -100% duty cycle, a 100% duty cycle and a 0% duty cycle are sent to the PIC32 sequentially.
 During testing, the motor was able to reach its maximum speed within 5 seconds.

 <div class="row">
   <div class="col-lg-2 col-md-1">